popularis-project/popularis-platform/README.md

 # Popularis: A Distributed Direct Democracy and Decentralized Application Platform

-### (To view whitepapers without having to download please go to the /PDFs/ folder in this repo as Github doesn't support web viewing of .docx files.)
+### (To view whitepapers without having to download please go to the /PDFs/ folder in this repo as Github doesn't support web viewing of .docx files)

 github.com/cameronball